WeblateOrg/weblate/docs/admin/addons.rst

 Automatically adds or removes project components based on file changes in the version control system.

-It is triggered on every VCS update, and otherwise similar to the :djadmin:`import_project` management command.
+Triggered each time the VCS is updated, and otherwise similar to the :djadmin:`import_project` management command.
 This way you can track multiple translation components within one VCS.

-Create one main component least likely to disappear in the future, and others will employ :ref:`internal-urls` to it as a VCS configuration, and configure it to find all components in it.
+The matching is done using regular expressions enabling complex configuration, but some knowledge is required to do so.

-The matching is done using regular expressions, where power is a tradeoff for complexity in configuration.
 Some examples for common use cases can be found in the addon help section.

 Once you hit :guilabel:`Save`, a preview of matching components will be presented,